SAP/cgo-ase/README.md

 #### Connector

-As an alternative to the string DSN `NewConnector` accept a `dsn.DsnInfo` directly and return a `driver.Connector`, which can be passed to `sql.OpenDB`:
+As an alternative to the string DSN `ase.NewConnector` accept a `dsn.DsnInfo` directly and return a `driver.Connector`, which can be passed to `sql.OpenDB`:

 ```go